CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Deploy the application to the Azure Kubernetes Service.md

     ```bash
     choco install azure-cli
     ```
-    > **Note:** If you are unable to see the pop for Signin minimize the command prompt to view the popup window.
+    > **Note:** If you are unable to see the pop-up for Signin, minimize the command prompt to view the pop-up window.

-1. On the **Sign into Microsoft Azure** tab, you will see the login screen, in that enter the following email/username and then click on **Next**.
+1. On the **Sign into Microsoft Azure** tab, you will see the login screen.
+In that enter the following email/username and then click on **Next**.

    * Email/Username: <inject key="AzureAdUserEmail"></inject>